Gabi-coder-collab/Phd-Exercise-Gabriel/README.md

   Structure.from_spacegroup(lattice, elements, Wyckoff_positions)

   This method reconstructs the full structure using symmetry operations using Wyckoff_positions.
 However, it assumes that the input corresponds to a conventional representation and may fail or produce incorrect results if applied to primitive cells.
 To decide which approach to use, we first construct the structure directly using Structure(...).
-We then compare the detected space group from struct.get_primitive_structure() with the reported one in the dataset:
+We then compare the detected space group from SpacegroupAnalyzer(struct).get_space_group_symbol() with the reported one in the dataset:

   - If they match → the structure is considered consistent and it happens to be a primitive cell.
   - If they do not match → the structure is reconstructed using symmetry